How does Uxcel establish the passing scores for certification exams?

 Minimum score required to pass

-To pass a professional certification exam, you must achieve a score of 85% or higher.
+To pass a Certified by Uxcel exam, you must achieve a score of 70% or higher.
+This threshold is the same across all three tiers: Foundational, Professional, and Speciality.

 This score represents the level of knowledge and practical understanding required for certification.